faizaslam11/Amazon-clone/README.md

-## I used ReactJs and firebase in this project and for payment stuffs i takes API from stripe!
+## I used ReactJs and firebase in this project and for payment stuffs i takes API from stripe

 ## Available Scripts